 Ray Cooney’s Out Of Order

-It was cleverly set up, the fluidity of the actors I think Jeffrey Harmer who played Richard ‘Dicky’ Willey did so well in remembering what he was transpiring to the audience.
+the fluidity of the actors I think Jeffrey Harmer who played Richard ‘Dicky’ Willey did so well in remembering what he was transpiring to the audience.

 Ends up going through an identity crisis.
 Things go from bad to worse with the arrival of Jane’s distraught young husband and with the addition of an unscrupulous waiter (James Holmes), a frustrated Hotel Manager (Arthur Bostrom), Mrs Willey (Sue Holderness) and Nurse Foster – things come to a head!

-I found how they incorporated the latest Politicians and local area into the script cleaver
+They incorporated the latest Politicians and local area into the script cleaver

 in his ability to act dumb but sneakily clever as the show progressed ‘ah hem’.

-The cast blended so well as a team even at difficult moments they still kept it going was cleverly portrayed.
+The cast blended so well as a team even at the difficult moments they still kept it going was cleverly portrayed.

 I would Rate the show 4/5